Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.Iot.ModelsRepository/README.md

 ## Examples

-You can familiarize yourself with the client using [samples for IoT Models Repository](modelsrepository_samples).
+You can familiarize yourself with the client using [samples for IoT Models Repository][modelsrepository_samples].

 ## Troubleshooting

 All service operations will throw RequestFailedException on failure, with helpful error codes and other information.
-The client also produces diagnostic events and logging which can be listened to with an [EventListener](eventsourcelistener_reference).
+The client also produces diagnostic events and logging which can be listened to with an [EventListener][eventsourcelistener_reference].

 ## Next steps

-See implementation examples with our [code samples](modelsrepository_samples).
+See implementation examples with our [code samples][modelsrepository_samples].

 ## Contributing